-This booklet contains information relating to undergraduate courses in the Faculty of Commerce.
-Information on postgraduate courses leading to degrees and diplomas in the Faculty of Commerce is contained in a separate booklet.
+This booklet contains information relating to undergraduate courses in the College of Business and Law.
+Information on postgraduate courses leading to degrees and diplomas is contained in a separate booklet.

-The Faculty of Commerce communicates to students by e-mail through a student's College e-mail address.
-All students have an obligation to regularly check their College e-mail accounts and are bound by notices and information served thereof.
+UCD School of Business communicates to students by e-mail through a student's university e-mail address.
+All students have an obligation to regularly check their University e-mail accounts and are bound by notices and information served thereof.

 Communication is also validly served by letter(s) to a student's registered postal address.

-Quinn School of Business reserves the right to change Degree Programme Structures, pass marks and other related Academic Programme matters on an on-going basis.
+UCD School of Business reserves the right to change Degree Programme Structures, pass marks and other related Academic Programme matters on an on-going basis.